 Your Brain Health – Basics about brain health and how lifestyle factors such as diet, exercise, mental stimulation, and socialization impact it.
 (Alzheimer’s Foundation of America)

 Lifestyle Choices: Top 10 Rules – A list of top ten rules for keeping your brain healthy as you age.
 Includes links to articles on diet, mental exercise, physical activity, socialization, spirituality and religion and stress management.
 (Alzheimer’s Foundation of America)

 Can Alzheimer’s Disease Be Prevented?
 (PDF) – Looks research into Alzheimer’s prevention, risk factors for the disease, and current prevention strategies.
 (The National Institute on Aging)

 The Four Pillars of Prevention – How to prevent Alzheimer’s through diet, stress management, and mental and physical exercise.
 (Alzheimer’s Research & Prevention Foundation)

-Prevention – Learn about the latest research on Alzheimer’s prevention, including the heart-head connection and the role of exercise, diet, and intellectual activity.
+Prevention and Risk of Alzheimer's and Dementia – Learn about the latest research on Alzheimer’s prevention, including the heart-head connection and the role of exercise, diet, and intellectual activity.
 (Alzheimer’s Association)